San7o/tenno-tl/README.md

 - modern-looking and readable c++23 code
 - do not strictly follow silly standards
 - optimize for performance

+The library officially supports all GCC compilers starting from gcc-8.5.0.

 ## Currently implemented
 - [tenno::array<T,N>](./include/tenno/array.hpp)